MewsSystems/gitbook-booking-engine/booking-engine-api/guidelines/authorization.md

 The Mews Booking Engine API is a public API with client name authorization.
 It is sufficient to know the unique identifier of a hotel in order to access it, however it is required that the client identify itself by providing the `Client` property in all requests made to the API.

-The Client application needs to be pre-registered with Mews Support at `support@mews.com`.
+The Client application needs to be pre-registered with the Mews Support.
+You can open a ticket from Mews Operations via our Mews Digital Assistant.
 The registration request should contain:

 * `Client`  - the name of the client that will be used for every API request
 * `Email` -  an email contact for the client's tech/dev department; this email will be used by our developers in order to notify you about any breaking changes in the API